How to Efficiently Count Prime Numbers

 return true;

-Let’s talk about how to check if a number is prime.
-You only need to change the for loop in the isPrime
+First, let’s see how to correctly check if a number is prime.
+You only need to change the for-loop condition in the isPrime code:

 boolean isPrime(int n) {